nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Welcome to TutorAid's beginner's tutorial!
 Here, you will learn how you can use some of our commands to manage the details of your students and lessons on a day-to-day basis :smile:

 If this is your first time launching TutorAid, you will be able to see that some sample data has been provided to you.
-For this tutorial, let's assume that you tutor the student(s) shown in the Student Panel and that you offer the lesson(s) shown in the Lesson Panel.

   > :bulb: As you follow the tutorial, we also encourage you to further experiment with the various commands on your own to understand the ways in which TutorAid can help you!

-### 4.1: Adding a student and editing a student's details
+### 4.1: Adding a student and editing his/her details
 {:.no_toc}
 Imagine that a new student, John Yeo, has just approached you for your tutoring services.
 He has also provided you with the following contact details for your own reference:
 * John's phone number: 98765432